joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 You don't need to be connected to Azure; for this analysis, just have the PSRule modules installed and can access the JSON files.

-PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"), these baselines contain the rules used to analyse your resources and range from Preview to newly released rules, again, we are just going to target ALL rules, as we are after any and all recommendations.
+PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"); these baselines contain the rules used to analyse your resources and range from Preview to newly released rules; again, we are just going to target ALL rules, as we are after any and all recommendations.

-1. In **PowerShell run** the following:
+1. In **PowerShell, run** the following:

        Invoke-PSRule -Module 'PSRule.Rules.Azure' -InputPath 'C:\temp\AzRuleDataExport\*.json' -Baseline 'Azure.All'
-2. This will trigger, **PSRules** to **scan** your **extracted JSON** files, with the **ALL** rules, and you will get **output** like below:
+2. This will trigger **PSRules** to **scan** your **extracted JSON** files with the **ALL** rules, and you will get **output** like below:
 3. ![](/uploads/windowsterminal_data_psrules-azure.png)
 4. Although it is good being able to see a high level, I prefer to look at it all at once in Excel, so run the following to **export** the rules to a **CSV**: